paulosoaresua/tomcat-coordination_analysis/README.md

 We provide a series of `make` commands to run inference jobs to reproduce the results in the paper.
 Comments are included in the Makefile above each target.
 Optionally, one can trigger the inferences via the webapp we provide and check the results there.

 The commands will run inferences in sequence for each experiment in the dataset.
 If you wish to split inferences in multiple jobs, set the environment variable `N_JOBS` to the appropriate number.
 Bear in mind each job spawns 4 others: one for each chain.

+The compiled `pytensor` objects will be placed under the folder `.pytensor_compiles` in the project root.
+This is to avoid errors due to concurrent locks when we try to fit multiple models at the same time.
+From time to time, you may want to clean that directory to save space.
+You can change that directory by setting the environment variable `pytensor_comp_dir` before calling the `run_inference` script or the webapp if triggering inferences from there.

 ## Data